containers/podman/docs/source/markdown/podman-create.1.md

 for the container in any other way will override the values that would have been passed through from the host.
 (Other ways to specify the proxy for the container include passing the values with the `--env` flag, or hard coding the proxy environment at container build time.)
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 For example, to disable passing these environment variables from host to
 container: